Hugoberry/duckdb-pbix-extension/README.md

 This duckdb extension, pbix, allows you to parse the data model embedded in PowerBI (pbix) files.

+For a pure Python implementation of the pbix parser, check out this library 👉 [PBIXray](https://github.com/Hugoberry/pbixray).

 ## Building
 ### Build steps